selwynmoses1/contentstack-website-replica/ENV_SETUP.md

 4. **Region**:
    - Check your stack settings for the region
    - Common values: 'us', 'eu', 'azure-na', 'azure-eu'

+5. **Preview Token** (Optional - for Live Preview):
+   - Go to Settings > Tokens > Delivery Tokens
+   - Click on your delivery token or create a new one
+   - Click "Create Preview Token" to generate a preview token
+   - Copy the preview token
+   - This enables Live Preview functionality for real-time content updates

+6. **Management Token** (Optional - for enhanced Live Preview):
+   - Go to Settings > Tokens > Management Tokens
+   - Create a new management token or use an existing one
+   - This provides additional permissions for Live Preview features

 ## Important Notes